What personal information do we collect from the people that visit our blog, website or app?

-With the exception of traffic information compiled through the Google Analytics service, we do not allow third-party behavioral tracking through our website.
+With the exception of traffic information compiled through analytics services, we do not allow third-party behavioral tracking through our website.

 The Fair Information Practices Principles form the backbone of privacy law in the United States and the concepts they include have played a significant role in the development of data protection laws around the globe.
 Understanding the Fair Information Practice Principles and how they should be implemented is critical to comply with the various privacy laws that protect personal information.
-In order to be in line with Fair Information Practices we will notify you via email within 7 business days.
 We also agree to the Individual Redress Principle which requires that individuals have the right to legally pursue enforceable rights against data collectors and processors who fail to adhere to the law.
 This principle requires not only that individuals have enforceable rights against data users, but also that individuals have recourse to courts or government agencies to investigate and/or prosecute non-compliance by data processors.